Alfresco/docs-alfresco/search-services/1.4/install/options.md

     Allow a few minutes for Search Services to start indexing.

+    > **Note:** The Admin Console is only available when you are using Alfresco Content Services Enterprise.

 ## Install without mutual TLS (zip)

 Use this information to install Search Services on the same machine as Alfresco Content Services without mutual TLS.